 Currently, we are focusing on being deep in Minnesota, as it is our home state.
 Recently, we’ve signed a distribution contract that will take us to the western border of Minnesota, which means you are now able to get Castle Danger beer anywhere in Minnesota.
 Through our distributors, we are able to deliver beer to the border towns of Superior, WI and Fargo, ND.

-We lead weekly brewery tours on Saturday evenings at 5pm.
+We lead weekly brewery tours on Friday at 6pm and Saturday at 5pm.
 Registration is online and all of the proceeds from our tours go to the Two Harbors Food Shelf.